-- 31. On the information before me, I am satisfied that the public interest factors favouring nondisclosure of the Relevant Document raised by the applicant include that disclosure of this information: - could reasonably be expected to prejudice security, law enforcement or public safety of the club - could reasonably be expected to pose a threat to the health, safety and security of the club's staff, patrons, passers-by and nearby residents as well as the club itself - would disclose information concerning the business, professional, commercial or financial affairs of a person and could reasonably be expected to have an adverse effect on those affairs - could reasonably be expected to prejudice the private, business, professional, commercial or financial affairs of the applicant - could reasonably be expected to prejudice trade secrets, business affairs or research of an agency or person; and - would attract attention and scrutiny from competitors and could therefore have an adverse effect on the club's "success and uniqueness".
+- 31. On the information before me, I am satisfied that the public interest factors favouring nondisclosure of the Relevant Document raised by the applicant include that disclosure of this information: - could reasonably be expected to prejudice security, law enforcement or public safety of the applicant and at the venues - could reasonably be expected to pose a threat to the health, safety and security of the venues' staff, patrons, passers-by and nearby residents as well as the applicant and the venues themselves - would disclose information concerning the business, professional, commercial or financial affairs of a person and could reasonably be expected to have an adverse effect on those affairs - could reasonably be expected to prejudice the private, business, professional, commercial or financial affairs of the applicant - could reasonably be expected to prejudice trade secrets, business affairs or research of an agency or person; and - would attract attention and scrutiny from competitors and could therefore have an adverse effect on the venues' "success and uniqueness".